-A very common fault on washing machines is when one fails to complete the cycle and stops part way through.
-Many people blame the programme timer or main PCB for this, but although it is a possible cause there are several more likely causes for this fault.
-Older washing machines would stick in various places on the cycle but modern washers rarely stick, instead they usually abort the programme mid cycle and produce an error code.
+A common fault on washing machines is when one fails to complete the cycle.
+There are many different possible causes for this.
+When certain faults develop, an older washing machine might just get stuck in various places on the cycle.
+But modern washing machines should abort the programme mid cycle and produce an error code.

 Washing machine empties water and aborts programme just after starting, or mid-wash

-- If it aborts within the first 10 minutes of a wash it could be that the heater isn’t working and it has detected the water isn’t getting any warmer and timed out on heat (Washing machine isn’t heating up the water)
+If it aborts within the first 30 minutes or so of a wash it could be that the heater isn’t working and it has detected the water isn’t getting any warmer and timed out on heat (Washing machine isn’t heating up the water)

-- If it aborts after 20 – 30 mins or so whilst still on wash and the water is clearly getting hot it could have detected the water is overheating.
-This could be caused by a faulty thermistor, which is a modern thermostat.
+This could be caused by a faulty thermistor, which is a modern thermostat (How to test an NTC thermistor).
 It’s usually situated next to or pushed inside the heating element and is a type of resistor which changes its electrical resistance according to its temperature.
-Overheating is a tricky one to diy repair
+Overheating is a tricky one to diy repair.

-- Some washing machines will abort if they detect any one of the parts has a slight leak to earth.
-A megger meter would be needed to check for this and only engineers tend to have them.
-Insulation tests involve putting 500 v CD through the machine.
+Some washing machines will abort if they detect any one of its parts has a slight leak to earth.
+An insulation test meter would be needed to check for this and only engineers tend to have them.
+Insulation tests involve putting 500 v DC through the machine.

-- Some washing machines can stick for hours or indefinitely without triggering an error code, this fault can be caused by various things such as a heater going open circuit mid wash or faulty connections on NTCs.
-It’s best to get someone in if this happens
+This can be caused by various things such as a heater going open circuit mid-wash, or faulty connections on NTCs.
+So this type of fault has many causes and many potential complication.
+It’s probably best to get someone in if this happens Book appliance repair

 Over the years, even experienced appliance repairmen have been seriously injured or killed.
 Don’t mess with electrical appliances unless competent to do so.

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..